nicolas314/go-recipes/README.md

   Simple password generation by picking random characters among a given character set.

+* gdes.go

+  Launch a set of known test vectors on 3DES

 * ghash.go

   Compute crypto hashes of files which names are provided